discoleo/R/Physics & Chemistry/Climate.Fires.md

 The rods should be planted orthonormal to the ground: on slanted slopes they should lie perpendicular to the slope/ground; this standardizes the measurements.

+### Water

+Water dropped by firefighters can be similarly collected through some funnels located at specific heights (ground level, 10 cm or 50 cm above ground).
+The amount of water collected can be weighted and recorded by the underground recorder (see section on Temperature sensors).